zappvik/ta-applications-dashboard/README.md

 - Subject-based selection and shortlisting system
 - User management for professors and administrators
 - Dashboard with application statistics and overview
-- CSV export functionality
+- **Dual CSV export functionality:**
+  - Shortlisted CSV: Simplified format with one row per student (Name, Roll Number, Email, Subjects as comma-separated list)
+  - Full CSV: Complete application details with all fields
+- Breadcrumb navigation with clickable links
+- Settings page with preferences, password management, and feature requests
+- Reference guide integrated in settings
-- Dark mode support
+- Dark mode support with theme persistence
-- Responsive design for mobile and desktop
+- Fully responsive design optimized for mobile and desktop
 - Smart caching for improved performance
 - Security-first architecture with protected routes